 Simons Foundation Autism Research Initiative (SFARI)

-Wiki - SFARI WIKI offers the ability for live collaboration to provide an up-to-date, searchable reference about concepts in autism research.
-The SFARI WIKI was setup with MoinMoin, a Python WikiEngine, allowing for authorized users to create and edit wiki pages via their web browser.
+The SFARI Wiki offers the ability for live collaboration so as to provide an up-to-date, searchable reference about concepts in autism research.
+The SFARI Wiki was set up with MoinMoin, a Python WikiEngine, allowing for authorized users to create and edit wiki pages via their web browser.
 Researchers and collaborators can create pages that include text, images, links, and various media.
 Wiki pages are searchable within SFARI.org, making them accessible to the community and public alike.
 Revisions of wiki pages are stored letting users go back to view the data transformation over time.

-Discussion Forums - SFARI.org also needed to provide a virtual members' community for users to post questions, discuss areas of research between disciplines and share research before publication.
-Forums were provided via Vanilla for its customization and email subscription abilities.
+SFARI.org needed to provide a virtual members' community for users to post questions, discuss areas of research between disciplines and share research before publication.
+Forums were implemented using Vanilla for its customization and email subscription abilities.
 Members can subscribe to "My Discussions", "My Bookmarks", "My Comments" and receive notifications when a comment or reply has been posted.
 Restricting access to only SFARI.org members was one more feature allowing cross-discipline discussions to further research.

-Comments - The foundation also wished to develop a method for invited guest commentators and their staff to be involved in the discussion.
-Implementing plone.app.discussion and ReCaptcha allows for commenting on news and blog articles while limiting the potential for spamming.
-This feature also allows for the public to be involved in the discussion of developing research where insight into a topic is open and free flowing.
+The Foundation wished to develop a method for invited guest commentators and their staff to be involved in the discussion.
+Six Feet Up implemented plone.app.discussion and ReCaptcha to enable commenting on news and blog articles while limiting the potential for spamming.
+This feature also lets the public be involved in the discussion of developing research where insight into a topic is open and free flowing.

-Rich Media - Through the use of collective.easyslideshow and embedly, the site contains rich media elements, such as embedded videos and slideshows to showcase important content in an accessible format.
+Through the use of collective.easyslideshow and embedly, SFARI.org offers a variety of rich media elements, such as embedded videos and slideshows, to showcase important content in an accessible format.
 SFARI can easily add these rich media items to any page on the site, creating a richer site experience for their users.

-Smart Search - Most importantly was ease of access to the material available on SFARI.org, which is why Solr was used to optimize search integration.
+Ease of access to the material available on SFARI.org was critical.
+Therefore Six Feet Up leveraged Solr to provide a much improved search experience.
 Using this highly scalable search platform, five distinct searches were incorporated into the site, including live search, normal search, search filtering, section searching, and "did you mean" search.

 Featuring a brand new look and feel, the site offers a rich and interactive experience to users.
 Optimizing SFARI.org's Wiki, Forums, commenting, information displays and search functions all lead to a successful relaunch.
 All of the improved site's features make it possible for researchers, foundation staff, and the public to interact and contribute to autism research, furthuring SFARI.org's goals on a daily basis.